 I have a wonderful tribe of supporters.
-The two most influential champions are my remarkable Fiancé Matthew and our gorgeous rescue puppy Poppy.
+The most influential champions are my remarkable Fiancé Matthew, our darling daughter Olive and our quirky rescue dog Poppy.

 Matthew provides assistance in my studio, ferries me to my creative destinations and is rather clever with his merchandising skills.
 He is a keen fisherman and an exceptional chef.

 Poppy is my shadow and my loyal studio companion.
 She reminds me to take breaks from the studio, to make time to play, to explore and be present.